aliasaswad/CarND-Kidnapped-Vehicle-Project-P6/README.md

     |   particle_filter.cpp
     |   particle_filter.h
 ```
-The Particle Filter is implemented in [src/particle_filter.cpp](https://github.com/aliasaswad/CarND-Kidnapped-Vehicle-Project-P6/blob/master/src/particle_filter.cpp).
+The Particle Filter is implemented in [`src/particle_filter.cpp`](https://github.com/aliasaswad/CarND-Kidnapped-Vehicle-Project-P6/blob/master/src/particle_filter.cpp).
 The **Initialization** part for the filter is implemented at `ParticleFilter::init` code_line [28 to 66](https://github.com/aliasaswad/CarND-Kidnapped-Vehicle-Project-P6/blob/master/src/particle_filter.cpp#L28-#L66).
 For the **Prediction**, the prediction step is implemented at `ParticleFilter::prediction` code_line [74-114](https://github.com/aliasaswad/CarND-Kidnapped-Vehicle-Project-P6/blob/master/src/particle_filter.cpp#L74-#L114).
 And for the **Weight's update**, this is the more important operation in my opinion.
 It is implemented at `ParticleFilter::updateWeights` code_line [149-223](https://github.com/aliasaswad/CarND-Kidnapped-Vehicle-Project-P6/blob/master/src/particle_filter.cpp#L149-#L223).

-### Inputs to the Particle Filter
+#### Inputs to the Particle Filter
-You can find the inputs to the particle filter in the `data` directory.

-#### The Map*
-`map_data.txt` includes the position of landmarks (in meters) on an arbitrary Cartesian coordinate system.
-Each row has three columns
+You can find the inputs to the particle filter in the [`data`](https://github.com/aliasaswad/CarND-Kidnapped-Vehicle-Project-P6/tree/master/data) directory.
+The Map file `map_data.txt` includes the position of landmarks (in meters) on an arbitrary Cartesian coordinate system.
+Each row has three columns:

 1. x position
 2. y position
 3. landmark id